r3adm3/studious-train-labs/06_01_rest_calls.md

 2. Invoke slightly more complex endpoint `https://www.boredapi.com/api/activity` and access only a single part of the response (for instance `type`)

-3. Create a powershell script and call endpoint `https://catfact.ninja/fact` 10 times.
-Store the results in an arraylist.
-Print the arraylist.

 ```
 #set variable
 $page = Invoke-RestMethod https://www.boredapi.com/api/activity